 Arhaus typically ships sofas with White Glove service: the team brings the piece in, unpacks it, inspects it, assembles it, places it, and removes the packaging.
 Published White Glove rates are $299 for local delivery areas, $399–$599 for extended areas, and $1,699 for Alaska and Hawaii.

-For returns, stock furniture generally has a 14-day window, and a 10% restocking fee may apply for returns that aren’t due to manufacturer defect or damage.
+For returns, stock furniture generally has a 14-day window, and a 10% restocking fee may apply when the return is not due to manufacturer defect or damage.
 Custom special-order merchandise is typically not eligible for cancellations, returns, or exchanges.

-Arhaus also offers a limited warranty that covers upholstered furniture frames and spring support systems for life (residential use; non-transferable).
+Arhaus also offers a limited warranty that covers upholstered furniture frames and spring support systems for life in residential use.

 Compare Performance Scores of These Sofas